ricosjp/truck/truck-modeling/README.md

 Generated json file can be visualized by `simple-shape-viewer`, an example of `truck-rendimpl`.

+### sphere

+Modeling a sphere

+Generated json file can be visualized by `simple-shape-viewer`, an example of `truck-rendimpl`.

 ### torus-punched-cube

 A cube punched by a torus.

+Generated json file can be visualized by `simple-shape-viewer`, an example of `truck-rendimpl`.

 ### torus